3 years full-time (plus optional placement year)

 In the Autumn term you will work in a group to develop a response to a real-life educational challenge through our innovative STEP 1 project.
 You will be presented with a challenge from a community partner and you will work as a team to research the issue and put forward solutions.
 This will prepare you for group work, research and presentation throughout your programme, and develop your employability skills through communication, problem solving, creativity and employer engagement.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-In year two you'll take two core modules, exploring current and historical issues relating to education and society and developing your research skills.
-You'll choose two optional modules, each of which focuses on a specific topic in sociology or education.
+In the second year you'll take two core modules, exploring current and historical issues relating to education and society and developing your research skills.
+You'll choose two option modules, each of which focuses on a specific topic in sociology or education.